0x6a69616e/chatgptlogin-ai-api/README.md

 # jarvischat-app
-Reverse-engineered Node API wrapper for Jarvis Chat App (jarvischat.app)
+> A reverse-engineered Node API wrapper for ChatGPTLogin (chatgptlogin.ai), which provides free access to OpenAI's GPT-3.